Job applicants with foreign language skills are in demand. Your future employer knows that you...

 Since being here in the company, I have learned that because I speak Spanish, there are more opportunities for me than those who speak just English.
 Not only are there more opportunities, but there are more people reaching out to me simply because I speak Spanish, and that in itself is a good sign that whatever my future holds, I know that I will be able to use my Spanish, and maybe even more than my English.

 "I am a senior.
-I chose to study French because in high school I enjoyed both the beauty of French and the process of language learning; I knew that French was also a language that opens up the world.
+I chose to study French because in high school I enjoyed both the beauty of French and the process of language learning.
+I knew that French was also a language that opens up the world.
 Did you know that it has been projected that by 2050, 750 million people around the world will be French-speakers?
-That's 750 million people I'll be able to talk to, and all the possible jobs, opportunities, and communities which come with that.
-I'm an English major with Teacher Certification, the ability to speak French means I can teach English to French speakers around the world, which is my hope and plan. "
+That's 750 million people I'll be able to talk to, and all the possible jobs, opportunities, and communities that come with that.
+The ability to speak French means I can teach English to French speakers around the world, which is my hope and plan. "

-Majoring in Family and Consumer Sciences with a concentration in Hospitality and a minor in Business Administration and Spanish.
+Majoring in Family and Consumer Sciences with a concentration in Hospitality, and Minors in Business Administration and Spanish.

 “I am a senior.
 Having a minor in Spanish demonstrates fluency, which makes job applicants more desirable.
 Speaking Spanish has provided me with so many opportunities.

-I have recently been accepted into the Disney College Program for the Spring of 2017.
+I have recently been accepted into the Disney College Program.
 On my application I noted that I am fluent in Spanish.
 During my phone interview, the interviewer expressed that I am eligible to complete an assessment for my nametag to indicate that I speak Spanish.
 Being that Walt Disney World is one of the top vacation destinations in the world, I will be encountering guests whose native language is something other than English.”

 Coleman Hall, First Floor